idanarye/nu_plugin_skim/README.md

 * `--tiebreak` - unlike regular `sk` that receives actions as comma-specified list of criteria, here the criteria are given as a list of strings.

-* `--algo` and `--case` - in regular `sk` settings them to an unsupported value will fall back to the default.
+* `--algo` and `--case` - in regular `sk` setting them to an unsupported value will fall back to the default.
 Here it'll raise an error.

+* `--pre-select-items` - unlike regular `sk` where it receives a newline-seperated list, here it receives a Nushell list.